 I made my way down the slight hill to Beckley bog itself.
 Further south sits Beckley Pond, but it’s the bog we care about here.
 Why?
-Because Beckley bog is the most southerly sphagnum-heath-black spruce bog in New England, Beckley Bog possesses all principal elements of a boreal bog.
-It is a rare relic of the early post-Pleistocene.
+Because Beckley bog is the most southerly sphagnum-heath-black spruce bog in New England!
+Beckley Bog possesses all the principal elements of a boreal bog and it is a rare relic of the early post-Pleistocene.
 Peat moss underlies the quaking, floating bog mat to a maximum depth of 50 feet.

 Whoa.
 That’s a lot of qualifiers for a superlative.
 But I’ll take it… I was standing next to – and at times, very close to in the most southerly sphagnum-heath-black spruce bog in New England!
 I felt important.

 And I felt like I wanted to share my joy with someone… something… I spun around and… Oh!
 Hello Creepy Mr. Tree!
 You must be very proud of your home, being a National Natural Landmark and all.

 The pond and bog is one of the oldest preserved natual areas owned by the Nature Conservancy.
 The rare black spruce dominated swamp is mixed with tamarack, red spruce and white pine.
 Common shrubs include mountain holly, highbush blueberry, withe-rod and common winterberry.